 Home buying is one of those push-meet-shove-type situations.
-If you're serious about coming up with your down payment funds, sit down and backtrack over your monthly budget or your last month's checking account statements.
+If you're serious about coming up with down payment funds then start by reviewing your monthly budget or last month's checking account statements.
 Isolate your top 10 budgetary line items and do an internal gut check on whether there is anything on this list that you can slash or eliminate.

-If you spend $5 a workday on a bagel and coffee at breakfast and another $15 on your takeout lunch, that's $400 per month – almost $5000 a year! – you can save by simply bringing these things from home (not to mention the health and other benefits you'll gain).
+If you spend $5 a workday on a bagel and coffee and another $15 on your takeout lunch, that's $400 per month – almost $5000 a year! – you can save by bringing these things from home (not to mention the health and other benefits you'll gain).
 And those numbers are not inflated if you work in a big city.
-Nor is the $100/month cable bill, the $20 yoga class, the $2,000 vacation or the premium pricing you might paying for cell service.
+Nor is the $100/month cable bill, the $20 yoga class, the $2,000 vacation, or the premium pricing you might be paying for cell service.

 2. Your stuff.

-When you need to save money, there are really only two levers you can pull: you can spend less, or you can make more.
-Selling stuff you already own and don't actually use is a relatively painless way to make more money to go toward your down payment.
-If you're really serious about home buying, put everything on the table.
+When you need to save money, there are two levers you can pull: you can spend less, or you can make more.
+Selling stuff you already own and don't use is a relatively painless way to make more money for your down payment.
+If you're serious about home buying, put everything on the table.

 Things buyers-to-be often sell (usually online) include:

 - RVs, cars, and motorcycles